pinax-network/substreams/eosio.token/README.md

 ### [Latest Releases](https://github.com/pinax-network/substreams/releases)

-### Params
+### Param
-Params allow to filter messages and can be supplied to modules in the form of URL query.
+Param allow to filter messages and can be supplied to modules in the form of URL query.

 > i.e. `to=swap.defi&contract=eosio.token&symcode=EOS` - filters EOS transfers to `swap.defi` account.